kjspring/stress-detection-wearable-devices/README.md

 * **Source**: The dataset used in this project is the WESAD (Wearable Stress and Affect Detection) dataset, a publicly available dataset for wearable stress and affect detection.
 The dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29).
 * **Subjects**: The dataset contains data from 15 subjects with varying demographics, including age, gender, and handedness.
-* **Features**: The following features are included in the dataset: 'EDA_Tonic', 'EDA_Phasic', and 'SCR_Height'.
+* **Features**: Features are extracted using the neurokit2 python library
 * **Labels**: The dataset contains binary labels representing stress (1) and non-stress (0) states.

 ### Features

-The following features are extracted from the raw data:
+The following features are available from the raw data:

 - Chest data:
   - Accelerometer (ACC)